apache/activemq/THREAT_MODEL.md

 protocol commands and message objects.
-Everything a client sends — protocol frames, headers, destination names, selectors, and message bodies — is untrusted until an authentication plugin has established a principal, and remains authorization-scoped thereafter. *(inferred — see §14 Q3)*
+Everything a client sends — protocol frames, headers, destination names, selectors, and message bodies — is untrusted until an authentication plugin has established a principal, and remains authorization-scoped thereafter. *(confirmed — see §14 Q3)*

 Secondary boundaries:

-- **Management plane (web console / JMX / Jolokia) vs. broker core.** The management surface is intended for operators, not clients; reaching it is a distinct boundary from reaching a transport connector. *(inferred — see §14 Q4)*
+- **Management plane (web console / JMX / Jolokia) vs. broker core.** The management surface is intended for operators, not clients; reaching it is a distinct boundary from reaching a transport connector. *(confirmed — see §14 Q4)*
-- **Broker vs. persistence store.** KahaDB files and the JDBC database are trusted storage: the broker assumes it is the only writer and that the store has not been tampered with out of band. *(inferred — see §14 Q5)*
+- **Broker vs. persistence store.** KahaDB files and the JDBC database are trusted storage: the broker assumes it is the only writer and that the store has not been tampered with out of band. *(confirmed — see §14 Q5)*
-- **Broker vs. peer broker.** A network-of-brokers link crosses into another administrative domain's broker. *(inferred — see §14 Q9)*
+- **Broker vs. peer broker.** A network-of-brokers link crosses into another administrative domain's broker. *(confirmed — see §14 Q9)*

 **Reachability precondition per family** (the test a triager applies before anything else):